top of page

 • Safari Game Drives

-Two game drives per day in a Big Five Game Reserve conducted in an open-safari vehicle by a wildlife guide and tracker.
-These drives depart at approximately 5am/6am in the morning and 33.30pm/4.30pm in the afternoon as temperatures are cooler and the animals are usually more active.
+Two game drives per day in a Big Five Game Reserve conducted in an open-safari vehicle by a wildlife guide (at some lodges there will be a tracker as well).
+These drives depart in the early morning and late afternoon as temperatures are cooler, and the animals are usually more active.

 • Lodge accommodation in a Big Five Game Reserve